Oreocereus celsianus Is Pollinated by the Giant Hummingbird

 Introduction

-Oreocereus celsianus is a columnar cactus of the in the high Andes of Bolivia, Peru, and northern Argentina.
-Scientists wanted to know what animal pollinated O. celsianus.
-Was it a bat as would be expected in the case of many North American columnar cacti?
+Oreocereus celsianus is a columnar cactus of the high Andes of Bolivia, Peru, and northern Argentina.
+Researchers set out to identify its primary pollinator—was it a bat (as in many columnar cacti), or something else?

 The Details

-Butterflies, flies, bees, and moths were all observed to visit O. celsianus flowers.
-Bats were not observed.
-Hummingbirds were the most important visitors.
-The Giant Hummingbird (Patagona gigas), the Wedge-tailed Hillstar (Oreotrochilus adela) and the Sparkling Violetear (Colibri corusans) were the three most common hummingbirds in the area and all visited the flowers.
-But, the Giant Hummingbird was by far the most common visitor.
+Butterflies, flies, bees, and moths visited the flowers, but bats were not observed.
+Hummingbirds were the key visitors.
+Three species appeared regularly—the Giant Hummingbird (Patagona gigas), the Wedge-tailed Hillstar (Oreotrochilus adela), and the Sparkling Violetear (Colibri coruscans)—with the Giant Hummingbird by far the most frequent and effective.

 Additional Reading: Pollination Biology of Oreocereus celsianus